Tanzania Safari Tours: Tailored Itineraries & Private Trips

 Safari Style Daily Cost (pp) Accommodation Type Best Suited For

-Luxury $700–$1,200 Boutique lodges, luxury camps Honeymooners, couples
+Luxury $700 to $1,200 Boutique lodges, luxury camps Honeymooners, couples

-High-End $1,500+ Exclusive villas, private reserves VIPs, celebrities
+High End $1,500+ Exclusive villas, private reserves VIPs, celebrities

 Tanzania Visa & Entry Requirements